 Snow White by Trina Schart Hyman

-Snow White is a winter’s tale, beginning in the icy landscapes of a forest, where sitting by an open window with a wooden frame, a queen is sewing, while looking outside at the falling snow, longing for a child.
+As a winter’s tale, Snow White begins in the icy landscapes of a forest, where sitting by an open window with a wooden frame, a queen is sewing, while looking outside at the falling snow, longing for a child.

 She pricks her finger.